-The appearance of scarring can be unpredictable and varies from person to person.
+The appearance of acne scarring can be unpredictable and varies from person to person.
 Not only will the scars remind you of what you had to deal with, but it may also make you dissatisfied with your skin and affect your confidence.
 "Acne scar removal singapore", "acne scar treatment singapore" are some of the most highly searched terms, as patients seek successful acne scar remedies.